IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Considerations:

 * Remote stores are configured with a base-url which limits what files can be referenced, i.e. the absolute URL for the file is <base-url>/<path in storageidentifier>.
+* The current store will not prevent you from providing a relative URL that results in a 404 when resolved.
+(I.e. if you make a typo).
+You should check to make sure the file exists at the location you specify - by trying to download in Dataverse, by checking to see that Dataverse was able to get the file size (which it does by doing a HEAD call to that location), or just manually trying the URL in your browser.
 * Admins are trusting the organization managing the site/service at base-url to maintain the referenced files for as long as the Dataverse instance needs them.
 Formal agreements are recommended for production
 * For large files, direct-download should always be used with a remote store.
 (Otherwise the Dataverse will be involved in the download.)
 * For simple websites, a remote store should be marked public which will turn off restriction and embargo functionality in Dataverse (since Dataverse cannot restrict access to the file on the remote website)